Hello and welcome to Rawhide Leather - home of the Quick Draw Mag Sheath!

 My Satisfaction Guarantee:

-If you purchase a sheath from my website and aren't happy with it for any reason please return it within 14 days of purchase for a full refund including domestic shipping.
+If you purchase a sheath from my website and aren't happy with it for any reason please return it within 14 days of purchase for a full refund (excluding actual International shipping cost on non-domestic sales).
 I want my customers to be satisfied.
 All I ask is that the item be returned in the same condition as it shipped in.

 *** To contact me just click on the link at the

 very bottom of every page ***

 I am now shipping to the following countries...

 Canada, United Kingdom, Italy, Ireland, Iceland, Australia, Greenland, Switzerland, Japan, Austria, France, Germany, Spain, New Zealand, Afghanistan, and Iraq.

 I fulfill purchases in the order in which they are received with the occasional exception for active overseas military personnel stationed in Iraq or Afghanistan.

 My goal as a leathersmith is to provide unique and innovative leather knife sheaths that are eye catching as well as being highly functional, extremely rugged and user friendly.
 I also pay attention to details.
 Every sheath I make is built to compliment your knife and will last a lifetime with normal use and just a little care.
 Being somewhat of a perfectionist, I tend to overbuild my sheaths because I make them as if I were going to use them myself.